-Marketing your research – Case Sustainability Communication
+Marketing Your Research – Case Studies in Sustainability Communication

 Location

-Lappeenranta-Lahti University of Technology, Lappeenranta campus
+room 216, Student Union Building Lappeenranta-Lahti University of Technology, Lappeenranta campus (address: Laserkatu 10, 53850 Lappeenranta)

 Registration